 3) Set a good example.
-If you don’t keep your things tidy then you can’t really expect your child to.
+If you don’t keep your things tidy, then you can’t expect your child to do so.
 Set a good example and treat your belongings the way you want your child to.
-If you don’t make your bed every day then neither will your child.
+If you don’t make your bed every day, then neither will your child.

-4) Give away or throw out belongings that are not used.
+4) Give away or throw out belongings that you do not use.
 Having too many possessions is the best way to ensure that your child’s room stays messy.
-Once in a while go through your child’s things and sort them out.
+Once in a while, go through your child’s things and sort them out.
 Give away whatever is not needed but can be used by someone else.
 This will also teach kids about the importance of giving.

 Now for the three fail-proof methods: